Find Your Perfect School

 St. Catherine University established the first two-year occupational therapy assistant (OTA) program in the US.
 It has a long history of successfully educating Certified Occupational Therapy Assistants.
 The curriculum is intended to assist students in acquiring occupational therapy skills while also developing and refining leadership, interpersonal, and communication abilities.

 Students connect with individuals and groups with physical, psychosocial, or developmental challenges.
-They will work in various settings and do so in partnership with other healthcare team members.
+They will work in various settings in partnership with other healthcare team members.

 Each student completes over 700 hours of supervised fieldwork in various clinical and community settings.
 Students may have fieldwork experiences within driving distance of their homes, but due to unforeseen events, traveling to a site outside that distance may be required to enhance opportunities.